Subelliptic estimates from Gromov hyperbolicity: The squeezing function

 \section{The squeezing function}

 In this section we construct Example~\ref{ex:non_strongly_pseudoconvex} by showing that an example of Forn{\ae}ss and Wold satisfies all the desired conditions.
-Their example was constructed to be a counter example to a natural question concerning the squeezing function.
+Their example was constructed to be a counterexample to a natural question concerning the squeezing function.